bathtime/arch/README.md

 # arch
-A script to install Arch linux on a USB stick
+A script to install Arch linux on a USB stick or machine.

-To run from an arch iso:
+Running from an arch iso:

 nmcli radio wifi on
 nmcli device wifi connect <WIFI-SSID> password <WIFI-PASSWORD>